 Q. Do Able Anglers provide lunch?

-A. Able Anglers provides lunch on our BBQ Boat sessions, on our catamaran sessions, breakfast and lunch is provided.
+A. Able Anglers provides lunch on our Boat sessions, on our catamaran sessions, breakfast and lunch is provided.
 Our land based sessions, we do not provide food.

 Q. Can your support worker attend?